rohitg00/rohitg00/README.md

 ## Hi there 👋,

 ## 🧐 About
-- 🤠 Developer Advocate 🥑, Google Developer Expert - Google Cloud, Founder at [DevOps Community](https://devopscommunity.in)
+- 🤠 Developer Advocate 🥑 [@cerbos](cerbos.dev), Google Developer Expert - Google Cloud, Founder at [DevOps Community](https://devopscommunity.in)
 - 🏄‍ Actively contributing to various organizations and open-source projects.
 - 😄 I usually participate in hackathons as a Mentor, Judge, and Organiser.
-- 🌱 I love to speak at public events and have been a speaker at many events.
+- 🌱 I love to speak at public events and have been a speaker at many International Conferences.
 I organize Workshops, Webinars, etc, to help the Community.
 - 👯 And Many more...

 # 🙇🏻 How much I spend for Community (Per/Month in USD)